-An experiment gone horribly awry: US researchers helped to infect Guatemalans with syphilis to study diseaseNovember 15th, 2012 in Other /
+An experiment gone horribly awry: US researchers helped to infect Guatemalans with syphilis to study diseaseNovember 15th, 2012 by Alvin Powell in Other /

 The experiments occurred at a time when syphilis was taking a large toll in human life and undermining U.S. troops, Reverby said.